 How to set-up your law firm’s Google Business Profile listing

-Ready to create your firm’s Google Business Profile listing, and reap the rewards that come from creating Google-owned content?
+Ready to create your firm’s Google Business Profile, and reap the rewards that come from creating Google-owned content?

-Head over to the Google Business Profile homepage and press Start Now.
+Head over to the Google Business homepage and click Start Now.

-You’ll be taken to another page that will prompt you to enter key details about your business, including:
+You’ll be taken to another page that will prompt you to enter your business name and your category, before entering more key details like your business’:

 [ I'm glad you're enjoying the Friday File.
 I share my best marketing and practice management advice exclusively with my email subscribers every Friday.
 Join now. ]